chandan-singh/zoom-tab-remover/README.md

 Absolutely.

-This extension keeps all the information locally.
+This extension keeps all the information locally in your browser.
 There is no communication (upload/download) related to your browsing history to (or from) any server.
+No data leaves your computer from this extension.
+No analytics.
+No ads.
+Completely free.

 ### The tabs are closed too early.
 What should I do?